mrazomej/AutoEncoderToolkit.jl/paper.md

 | InfoMax Variational Autoencoder (InfoMaxVAE)               | [@rezaabad2020] |
 | Hamiltonian Variational Autoencoder (HVAE)                 | [@caterini2018] |
 | Riemannian Hamiltonian Variational Autoencoder (RHVAE)     | [@chadebec2020] |

+Other than the deterministic autoencoder, all the models listed above use the same underlying `VAE` struct as part of their definition.
+Some of them, like the `InfoMaxVAE` and the `RHVAE`, require additional neural networks used during training or inference.
+However, other than those additional elements, the training routines for all models is virtually the same.
+This design choice allows the user to quickly explore different VAE models for their specific applications without the need to write new training routines for each model.

 Moreover, extending the list of VAE models is also straightforward as contributions to the package only need to focus on a general definition of the